CorvusRom-Devices/changelogs/phoenix.md

- Xiaomi Poco X2 (Corvus v9)
+ Xiaomi Poco X2 (Corvus v9.5)

 #####Device changelogs:#####

-- Build with Latest Proton clang
-- Latest HR kernel v3.2
+- Upstream kernel to 4.14.199
-- fast charging fixed
+- screen casting fixed
+- Fixed some lags in camera and UI
-- whatsapp low mic issue fixed
+- fixed mic issues
-- removed thermal profiles from battery settings
-- removed and cleaned up few more unnecessary bloats
-- optimizations
+- overall system stabilty and performance improvements
--
+- FP speed faster
+- fast charging should be fine for all now